modelcontextprotocol/servers/README.md

 - **[Spotify MCP](https://github.com/varunneal/spotify-mcp)** - This MCP allows an LLM to play and use Spotify.
 - **[Inoyu](https://github.com/sergehuber/inoyu-mcp-unomi-server)** - Interact with an Apache Unomi CDP customer data platform to retrieve and update customer profiles

+- **[Linear](https://github.com/jerhadf/linear-mcp-server)** - Allows an LLM to interact with Linear's API for project management, allowing searching, creating, and updating issues and more

 ## 📚 Resources

 Additional resources on MCP.